High Springs FL Personal Injury Lawyer Near You

 How Long Do I Have to File a Lawsuit After an Accident in Florida?

 Each state has legislation that limits the amount of time that claimants have to be able to seek damages in their personal injury cases.
-In Florida, the statute of limitations on most personal injury cases is four years following the accident or discovery of the injury.
+In Florida, the statute of limitations for most personal injury cases has been changed.
+If your accident occurred on or before 3/23/2023, the statute of limitations is four years.
+Otherwise, it is two years.

-While four years is the typical statute of limitations, there are exceptions to this rule.
+While these are the typical statute of limitations deadlines, there are exceptions.
 As we mentioned above, every personal injury case is unique.
 You may have more time or less time to act, depending on the circumstances of your accident and injuries.

 Once the statute of limitations on your case has run out, you lose the right to seek compensation in civil court.
 Don’t miss your opportunity to recover the money that you need.
 When an accident occurs, talk to the team at Allen Law Firm, P.A. to represent your interests as soon as possible.